ksdtech/gdrive-static-site/README.md

 - source\_id: The Google Drive id for the document or folder.

 - source\_type: The MIME type of the source document as reported by Google Drive.

+- sort\_priority: Integer from 0 to 999, specifying sort order (read-only)

+- sorted\_title: Title with format "nnn]Rest of title", used to sort items in a section

 - summary: The "Description" attribute from Google Drive (stripped of leading and trailing whitespace and any YAML content that begins with '---').
 Can be overridden in a \_folder.yml file.